XSCE/xsce/docs/XSCE-Platforms.md

 Typically configured with 4 to 8 Gigabytes of RAM and 500G to 1TB of internal hard disk.
 Most models have a minimum of four USB ports and some have an internal wifi adapter.

-- Tested with Centos 7.1 and Fedora 22 and 23.
+- Tested with Centos 7.2 and Fedora 22.

 #### OLPC XO-1.5, XO-1.75, XO-4